ngohuyquyen/Driving-Behavioral-Cloning-with-CNNs-and-NVIDIA-deep-learning-architecture/README.md

 Modifying the CNN model (different batch size, different optimizor, more layers and preprocessing steps, etc) to yield lower loss, shorter training time and better performance.

-Modifying the drive.py file to generate different driving style using throttle, brakes, yaw, etc to add complexity and more human-like driver.
+Modifying the drive.py file to generate different driving attributes using throttle, brakes, yaw, etc to add complexity and imitate a more human-like driver.